 Waking up in Orlando on a Saturday morning, I couldn’t wait to get on the road.
-Huge resorts and crowded theme parks are not my idea of fun.
-Although I would appreciate a Butterbeer in The Three Broomsticks.
-After breakfast shared with early spring breakers and pensioners, we hit the road to Daytona Beach.
-This city on Florida’s Atlantic Coast appears to be known by half of the world for its Daytona 500 NASCAR race.
-I considered it a gateway to the A1A, Florida’s scenic coastal road that runs all the way from Key West to Fernandina Beach up North.
+Huge resorts and crowded theme parks are not exactly my idea of fun.
+After breakfast shared with early spring breakers and retirees, we hit the road to Daytona Beach.
+This city on Florida’s Atlantic Coast is known by many for its Daytona 500 NASCAR race.
+I considered it a gateway to the A1A, Florida’s scenic coastal road that runs all the way from Key West to Fernandina Beach up north.

-I will always remember the A1A.
-Not necessarily for its scenic views, but because I was pulled over by the police for the first time.
+I will always remember the A1A, but not necessarily for its scenic views.
 In Europe we get a ticket in the mailbox for speeding, so seeing a pair of flashing lights in your rear-view mirror is definitely memorable.
-I got off with a warning, which I took very seriously – much to the annoyance of my road trip partner.
+I got off with a warning, which I took very seriously – much to the annoyance of my road trip buddy.

 The A1A took us to St. Augustine, which claims to be the oldest (continuously occupied) city in the US.
 With its narrowish, pedestrian-only streets, the city’s historic centre is different from most American cities to say the least.
 Its historic value however is debatable.

 Sun wasn’t shining outside, but we found it inside The Floridian.
 The interior was exactly what I had in mind for a laid-back Florida restaurant.
 I am still dreaming of the Florida Sunshine Salad.
-My friend couldn’t stop raving about the meatloaf sandwich.
 Lunch doesn’t get better than this!